Motorola Mobility: Motorola Razr (2020)

 The Razr is the first foldable smartphone from Motorola Mobility, utilizing a similar design as the original Razr.
 It was introduced in November 2019 and was expected to launch in 2020.
 It featured mid-range Snapdragon 7-series SoC and Android Pie, with promised updates to Android 10 in 2020.

 Motorola Edge & Edge+

 The Motorola Edge and Motorola Edge+ were introduced in April 2020.
 The Edge uses the Snapdragon 765G, while the Edge+ uses the Snapdragon 865; both feature Android 10.0, standard 5G and a curved 90 Hz OLED display.
 The Edge+ was the first Motorola phone to use a 108-megapixel sensor for the main camera with 6K video recording, and marked a return to flagship devices for Motorola Mobility.

 ThinkPhone

-The ThinkPhone is an Android-based smartphone marketed toward enterprise users.
+The ThinkPhone is an Android-based smartphone that includes similar features to Lenovo's enterprise devices targeted at businesses, but is available for personal customers too.
 It was announced in January 2023 and is still in production.
-The device includes Lenovo’s ThinkShield security platform, which provides hardware and software-level security features.
-The ThinkPhone supports integration with Lenovo’s ThinkPad and ThinkCentre products, enabling cross-device features such as shared clipboard and file transfer.
-It is compatible with Android Enterprise management tools (MDM's), including zero-touch enrollment and remote configuration.
-It runs on Android 14 (ThinkPhone 25), 8 GB LDDR4 RAM, MediaTek Dimensity 7300 processor, and 256 GB of storage.
-The device is primarily available in select regions, including North America and parts of Europe and Asia.
-It competes with Samsung's Knox platform with each platform operating in somewhat different capacities.
+The device includes Lenovo's ThinkShield security platform.
+It is compatible with Android Enterprise management tools (MDM's) and the company highlighted the phone's cybersecurity features.